alihaydaroglu/1T8W-notes/lecture-4.md

 Why do this weird thing?
 Why not create a brand new process instead of copying everything?

 This way, we can do something useful before actually running the child - at the spot where we print "Hello I am the Child" in the demo files.
+This useful thing is shown in `p4.c`.

+###`p4.c`

-There is an array in UNIX called the **File Descriptor** where all files are stored.
+There is an array for each process in UNIX where all files are stored with unique indices named **file descriptors**.
 The first two indices are ```STDIN``` and `STDOUT`.
+When we call ```close(STDOUT_FILENO)```, we essentially close and make the standard output free.
+Next, we open ```./p4.output``` file, and unix automatically opens it on the first empty field in the .
+Now, this process will use this file instead of `STDOUT`.